jhoffman5/student_accessible_files/networking/projects/p2/README.md

 In the above example, the client would have sent this:

 | 8 bytes containing the value 150 | 150 bytes containing the contents of the file |

+Questions for you: htons (16 bits). htonl (32 bits).
+The lengths are 64 bits.
+What to do?
+What to do?

 # Allocating and releasing memory